What Is An Open Relationship Between Romantic Partners?

 An open relationship is a relationship where both partners have permission to be sexual with other people.
 This type of arrangement can have benefits, like flexibility and increased relationship satisfaction.
 However, it can also have downsides, like jealousy.

 Open relationships can be healthy for some couples.
 However, consider your situation before making a decision.
-Reflecting on your reasons, communicating with your partner, and seeking counseling may help you decide if an open relationship is right for you.
+Not everyone may benefit from this type of arrangement.
+Reflecting on your reasons, communicating with your partner, and seeking counseling or other forms of professional support may help you decide if an open relationship is right for you.

 Build healthy relationship habits with a professional